A year later, fallen cop remembered at Queens Mass

 Chief of Detectives Rodney Harrison, who took over when Shea became commissioner, extolled Simonsen as the epitome of the dedicated cop, credited with more than 260 robbery arrests.

 “He is the police," Harrison said.
-"He did what he had to do to do to take care of that community and keep them safe."
+"He did what he had to do to take care of that community and keep them safe."